CPHS/OPHS Glossary of Terms

 Minimal Risk (1):

-For non-prisoner studies: the probability and magnitude of harm or
+For non-prisoner studies: the probability and magnitude of harm or discomfort

-discomfort anticipated in the proposed research are not greater,
+anticipated in the proposed research are not greater, in and of themselves,

-in and of themselves, than those ordinarily encountered in daily
+than those ordinarily encountered in daily life or during the performance

-life or during the performance of routine physical or psychological
+of routine physical or psychological examinations or tests.
+For example,

-examinations or tests.
-For example, the risk of drawing a small amount
+the risk of drawing a small amount of blood from a healthy individual

-than the risk of doing so as part of routine physical examination.
+for research purposes is no greater than the risk of doing so as part

-The definition of minimal risk for research involving prisoners differs
+of routine physical examination.
+The definition of minimal risk for research

-somewhat from that given for non-institutionalized adults.
+involving prisoners differs somewhat from that given for non-institutionalized

 Minimal Risk (2):

-For studies involving prisoner(s): The probability and magnitude
+For studies involving prisoner(s): The probability and magnitude of physical

 Minor Amendment: